smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - Upkeeps are registered through an on-chain registry.
     - Nodes sync the upkeeps to their local state.
 - Nodes listen to external events, and trigger the execution of upkeeps based on those events.
-- Eligible results (denoted as `performables`) with an agreement among f+1 nodes, will be performed on-chain.
+- Eligible results (`performables`) with an agreement among f+1 nodes, will be performed on-chain.
 - Upkeeps that will be triggered by the node rather than external events, are considered as `proposals` and will go through additional workflow before the eligible ones become `performables`.
 - The protocol runs additional threads to scan for missed events, to ensure the integrity of the system.